National Museum of Natural History

 A number of affiliated U.S. government agencies contribute to the museum’s strength as a research center.
 These include the Department of Interior (Fish and Wildlife Service and U.S. Geological Survey), Department of Agriculture (Systematic Entomology Laboratory), Department of Commerce (National Marine Fisheries Service Systematics Laboratory), National Oceanic and Atmospheric Administration and the Department of Defense.

-The museum has more than 127 million objects and specimens in its collections.
+The museum houses more than 127 million objects and specimens, making it the largest natural history collection in the world.
 The Smithsonian’s Museum Support Center in Suitland, Md., provides state-of-the-art conditions for storage and conservation of collections, as well as a library and advanced research facilities.

 - The Janet Annenberg Hooker Hall of Geology, Gems and Minerals showcases the Hope Diamond and other treasures of the National Gem Collection.
 It also encompasses re-created mines and galleries that present important research in mineral chemistry and physics; plate tectonics, seismology and the study of volcanoes; and planetary science.